gracee3/whisperX-batch/README.md

-# whisperx-batch
+# whisperX-batch

-whisperx-batch is a Docker-first batch ASR stack for local environments.
+whisperX-batch is a Docker-first batch ASR stack for local environments.
 It runs WhisperX transcription with optional diarization over directories of files, supports reproducible benchmark sweeps, and is tuned for deterministic local/offline execution.

 ## Stack